 - If a dog bites you, immediately tell an adult

-Even though California Civil Code 3342 holds a dog owner liable for damages suffered by any individual who is bitten by the dog, obtaining compensation for a San Diego dog bite accident may not always be that simple.
+Even though California Civil Code 3342 holds a dog owner liable for damages suffered by any individual who is bitten by the dog, obtaining compensation may not always be that simple.

 If you or your child has been bitten by a dog, an experienced San Diego dog bite lawyer can help ensure that your rights are protected and that you obtain compensation for medical treatment, surgery, and other expenses.
 In order for you to obtain restitution, it is not required for a dog to have a history of viciousness, nor does the owner need to have known about such behavior.
 Contact skilled San Diego personal injury attorney Steven Elia for a free consultation of your dog bite case.
 Call 619-444-2244 today.